 Getting started with AI Assistant and Nutrient Android SDK

 AI Assistant provides Nutrient Android SDK with AI functionality.
-Using intelligent document processing (IDP) technology, AI Assistant enables users to query, summarize, translate, compare document text on the fly.
+Using intelligent document processing (IDP) technology, AI Assistant enables users to query, summarize, translate, and compare document text on the fly.

 To set up a fully functional AI system, you’ll need a Docker container service and a library working in unison: